 Property prices are attractive

 Like many more rural areas in France, Dordogne is home to its fair share of run-down properties.
-This might not sound attractive, but many Brits snap them up for next to nothing and invest in restoring them.
+This might not sound attractive, but many expats snap them up for next to nothing and invest in restoring them.

 What’s more, many of these multi-building complexes have the potential to become gîtes.
 These are small businesses such as B&Bs, guesthouses, and hostels, and can be a great source of income in retirement.